uxtely/js-utils/static-pages-bundler/README.md

 # Static Site Generator

-This bundler is used for:
+This is a tiny (363 LoC) bundler used for:
 - [docs.uidrafter.com](https://docs.uidrafter.com)
 - [blog.uidrafter.com](https://blog.uidrafter.com)
 - [uidrafter.com](https://uidrafter.com)

-There are two example projects (docs, and blog) included in this repo.

 In dev, it serves and auto reloads the browser on changes.
 While in production it compiles all the pages to static HTML files.